Our tree seedlings are here! A month early! In the middle of a pandemic! And during Easter week!

 |White Pine||6”– 12”||10||$25.00|

-Description: Broad spreading small tree or large shrub with pink to white flowers followed by edible scarlet fruit in June; foliage is a very attractive soft green; medium growing; self pollinating; good for preserves and wine; good food and shelter for wildlife.
-Average height 8-10 ft, spreads 6-10 ft.
-Full sun.
+Description: Fast growing hardy small tree or large shrub with white flowers in spring followed by edible dark purple fruit; native to northern US and Canada.
+Good for preserves and wine; good food and shelter for wildlife.
+Best in full sun to full shade with well-drained soil.
+Average height 10-20 ft, spreads 6-10 ft.
 Seedlings are 1 year old.
 12 – 18”

 Common Lilac (Syringa Vulgaris)

 Description: Medium growing small tree or large shrub with fragrant purple flowers in May to June; flowers are excellent for cutting; bluish green foliage; suckers freely; grows in wide range of soils from moist to dry.
 Average height 12-15 ft, spreads 10-12 ft.
 Full sun.
 Seedlings are 2 years old.
 12 – 18”

 Description: Wide, massive shade tree.
 Fast growing and long-lived oak.
 The acorns provide food and shelter for wildlife; tolerates a wide range of soil and can tolerate city conditions.
 Leaves emerge pinkish-red, turn dark green in summer, change to russet-red to bright red in autumn.
 Average height 80-90 ft.
 Full sun to part shade.
 Seedlings are